paulhager/MIMIC-Clinical-Decision-Making-Framework/README.md

 The dataset is based on the MIMIC-IV database.
 Access can be requested here: https://physionet.org/content/mimiciv/2.2/

-A pre-processed version of the dataset is currently under review by Physionet.
+A pre-processed version of the dataset is found here: https://physionet.org/content/mimic-iv-ext-cdm/1.0/

 ## MIMIC CDM